vuongducphuong/documentation/content/applications/finance/documents.rst

 .. image:: documents/activate-domain-condition.png
    :align: center
-   :alt: Activating the domain condition type in Odoo Documents
+   :alt: Activating the domain condition type in Leansoft Documents

 To create a rule, you typically select a :guilabel:`field`, an :guilabel:`operator`, and a :guilabel:`value`.
 For example, if you want to add a workflow action to all the PDF files inside a